llpeterson/scaling/global.md

 limited geographic region and were thus known as *regional networks*.
 The regional networks were, in turn, connected by a nationwide backbone.
 In 1990, this backbone was funded by the National Science Foundation (NSF) and was therefore called the *NSFNET backbone*.

-Although the detail is not shown in this figure, the provider networks are typically built from a large number of point-to-point links (e.g., T1 and DS3 links in the past, OC-48 and OC-192 SONET links today) that connect to routers; similarly, each end-user site is typically not a single network but instead consists of multiple physical networks connected by routers and bridges.
+NSFNET gave way to Internet2, which still runs a backbone on behalf of Research and Education institutions in the US (there are similar R&E networks in other countries), but of course most people get their Interent connectivity from commercial providers.
+Although the detail is not shown in the figure, today the largest provider networks (they are called tier-1) are typically built from dozens of high-end routers located in major meteropolitan areas (colloquially referred to as "NFL cities") connected by point-to-point links (often with 100 Gbps capacity).
+Similarly, each end-user site is typically not a single network but instead consists of multiple physical networks connected by switches and routers.

 Notice in that each provider and end-user is likely to be an administratively independent entity.
 This has some significant